A digital assistant platform for air traffic management operations

 Victor5 focuses on reliability, scalability, and maintainability, enabling the deployment of highly redundant data services that reside simultaneously on on-premises equipment and edge or cloud resources.
 The platform leverages cutting-edge information technologies and is built on a solid data strategy that is ready for Artificial Intelligence (AI) developments.

 The first ready-to-deploy use case for Victor5 is a contingency and situation awareness service for air traffic control operations in the event of service disruption that requires transitioning to ATC Zero or maintaining operations in a degraded mode.
-In general, Victor5 addresses contingency situations where Air Traffic Control (ATC) sub-systems fail, for en route, tower, or approach.
-On occasion, the situation requires that operational personnel vacate the ACC or TWR building and move to a secondary facility that may or may not have additional backup systems.
+In general, Victor5 addresses contingency situations where Air Traffic Control (ATC) sub-systems fail, for en route, approach, or tower.
+On occasion, the situation may require operational personnel to vacate the ACC or TWR building and relocate to a secondary facility.
+This facility may or may not have additional backup systems in place.
 Victor5 allows operational personnel to maintain situational awareness during such transitions to backup equipment but also to maintain degraded operations (if the backup equipment does not exist or is not available due to a common failure with the primary equipment, like radar feed) or to safely clear the skies.

 Victor5 assists the operational room with a portable device that meets the following requirements:

 - A reliable surveillance data feed(s) with real-time quality assurance.

 - A portable device with an ATC UI displaying ATC console information, adapted for emergency scenarios in mind.

 - Digital tools to ease the controller’s workload in stressful situations, including short-term conflict alert (STCA) and medium-term conflict detection (MTCD).